top of page

 Listening Fatigue

-Mental exhaustion from prolonged effort to hear or lipread.
+Mental exhaustion from prolonged effort and strain to hear or lipread.

 A flexible support plan outlining reasonable adjustments for a learner’s access needs in college, university, or training.